sara-akbarzadeh/Bank-Account-Management-System/README.md

-# Bank-Account-Management-System
+# Bank Management System

-This is a simple command-line Bank Management System implemented in C++.
-It allows users to create accounts, deposit and withdraw money, transfer funds between accounts, calculate interest for savings accounts, view account details, and more.
+This project implements a simple bank management system using C++.
+It allows users to create accounts, perform transactions like deposit, withdrawal, and transfer, manage accounts, and more.

+## Features

+- **Account Management:** Create, view, and close bank accounts.
+- **Transactions:** Deposit, withdraw, and transfer money between accounts.
+- **Interest Calculation:** Calculate interest for savings accounts.
+- **Account Search:** Find an account by account holder's name.
+- **User Interface:** Simple command-line interface with a menu-driven system.